AzureAD/rms-sdk-ui-for-android/README.md

 ```

 For other Activities, please find the following classes:
-/uilib/src/com/microsoft/rightsmanagement/ui/EmailActivity.java
+_src/com/microsoft/rightsmanagement/ui/EmailActivity.java_
-/uilib/src/com/microsoft/rightsmanagement/ui/PolicyPickerActivityResult.java
+_src/com/microsoft/rightsmanagement/ui/PolicyPickerActivityResult.java_

 ## Sample Usage
 Sample application included in the repository demonstrates the usage of this library.
-It is located at samples\MsipcSampleApp
+It is located at _samples\MsipcSampleApp_.
+Following are some snippets from the sample application ordered to achieve a following scenario.

 ### Sample Scenario: Publish a file using a RMS template and show UserPolicy.
 **Step 1 : Receive email input from user by using EmailActivity**